cmyers009/cmyers009/README.md

 - 👋 Hi, I’m @cmyers009
-- 👀 I’m interested in computer vision.
+- 👀 I’m interested in machine learning, NLP, computer vision
-- 🌱 I’m currently learning machine learning.
+- 🌱 I’m currently learning transformers.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...